 Go to edge://extensions/, locate the VPN extension, and choose Remove or disable.
 Restart Edge to confirm it’s no longer active.

 # How can I verify my new IP after turning off Edge VPN?
-Egypt vpn edge
+Chrome vpn extension reddit: the ultimate guide to using Chrome VPN extensions for Reddit privacy, security, and access 2026

 Visit whatismyipaddress.com or ipinfo.io to confirm your current IP and location.
 The results should reflect your actual IP rather than a VPN server.